Microsoft will shut down LinkedIn service in China after facing criticism for censoring posts

 Allen-Ebrahimian asked the company several times for more specifics but “they never told me what the prohibited content was,” she said.
 LinkedIn didn’t respond to questions about that on Thursday.

-Even if LinkedIn’s new site lacks social-media features, the company will still be subjected to potentially invasive information requests from the Chinese authorities, Allen-Ebrahimian said.
+Even if LinkedIn’s new site lacks social media features, the company will still be subjected to potentially invasive information requests from the Chinese authorities, Allen-Ebrahimian said.

 “If the Chinese authorities want to know, has this person messaged with anybody, have they applied for any jobs?
 InJobs will have to provide that.
-If it’s a criminal matter, ok, but what if they’re doing it for political reasons?” she asked.
+If it’s a criminal matter, okay, but what if they’re doing it for political reasons?” she asked.

-Melissa Chan, an American journalist who has reported for Vice and The Atlantic, also disclosed that LinkedIn had blocked her profile in China over “prohibited” content.
+Melissa Chan, an American journalist who has reported for Vice and the Atlantic, also disclosed that LinkedIn had blocked her profile in China over “prohibited” content.

 “There remains a lot more questions than answers,” Chan said by email on Thursday.
 “Did some Chinese authority reach out to LinkedIn with a list of people and posts they had a problem with?
 Or did LinkedIn take the initiative and do it themselves?
 Knowing what happened matters.”

 Greg Bruno, a freelance journalist and author who focuses on Tibetan issues, said in an interview Thursday that LinkedIn told him he was blocked inside China due to “prohibited” content in the publications section of his profile.
-The only information in this section was about his three-year-old book, which he said details “China’s effort to marginalize and de-ligitimize Tibetan exiles.”
+The only information in this section was about his three-year-old book, which he said details “China’s effort to marginalize and de-legitimize Tibetan exiles.”

 “I was pretty angry,” he said.
 “The biggest thing that bothered me about LinkedIn’s message was it was putting the onus on me to self-censor.”

-Despite his troubles with LinkedIn, Bruno lamented the end of the last U.S. social-media holdout in China.
+Despite his troubles with LinkedIn, Bruno lamented the end of the last U.S. social media holdout in China.
 “This is just going to continue to insulate us in our information bubbles and cut us off as people,” he said.